Server Somanna

-Server Somanna is a 1993 Indian Kannada-language film directed by K. Vasu.The film is an official remake of the 1964 Tamil film Server Sundaram.
-This film stars Jaggesh and Abhijeeth along with actress Rambha making her debut in acting.
+Server Somanna is a 1993 Indian Kannada-language comedy film directed by K. Vasu.
+The film is an official remake of the 1964 Tamil film Server Sundaram.
+This film stars Jaggesh and Abhijeeth along with actress Rambha making her debut in Kannada.
 The film was a blockbuster at the box office.

+Production

+The film marked the Kannada debut of Telugu film director K. Vasu, who was known for introducing Chiranjeevi in Pranam Khareedu (1978).